BigBalloon8/DECINT-node/Test Environment.md

 DECINT -d2
 DECINT
 ```
-the -d2 command if only built in for testing purposes.
+The -d2 command is only built in for testing purposes.
 It will be removed in the future.
 It does a few different things, It changes the only node in the list of nodes to the D2 nodes ip address.
 It also changes the nodes stored local public key to the main public key and disable waiting for updates from other
 nodes before excepting new nodes (to essentially jump start the network).